DantonTomacheski/go-mcpdocs/README.md

-# GitHub Documentation API
+# go-mcpdocs - Documentation API

-A high-performance API written in Go that fetches and processes GitHub repository documentation with proper error handling and concurrency.
+A high-performance API written in Go that extracts, processes and provides documentation from GitHub repositories with proper error handling, concurrency, and storage capabilities.
+This API is designed to serve as a reliable source of up-to-date documentation for LLMs and developers.

 ## Features

-- Fetch repository information from GitHub
+- Fetch comprehensive repository information from GitHub
-- Extract documentation files (README, docs directory, etc.) from repositories
+- Extract and process documentation files (README, docs directory, etc.) from repositories
 - Search for repositories with documentation
+- Process and format documentation for better consumption by LLMs
+- Store processed documentation in MongoDB for faster retrieval
+- Retrieve documentation directly from URL paths
-- Concurrent processing of documentation files
+- Concurrent processing with configurable worker pools
-- Proper error handling with detailed error responses
+- Enhanced error handling with detailed error responses
-- Graceful shutdown
+- Graceful shutdown with proper resource cleanup
+- CORS protection and request timeout middleware
 - Configurable worker pool size and request timeouts

 ## Prerequisites

 - Go 1.16 or higher
 - GitHub Personal Access Token
+- MongoDB (optional, for document storage)

 ## Installation